 New Skin: Reflections from the Laity Lodge Writer’s Retreat

 Editor's Note: Each year, Laity Lodge hosts a writer's retreat.
-This year's retreat took place September 27-30.
-Speakers included Jeffrey Overstreet, John Medina, Julia Kasdorf, John Wilson, and Lauren Winner.
+In 2012 speakers included Jeffrey Overstreet, John Medina, Julia Kasdorf, John Wilson, and Lauren Winner.
 The retreat provides a safe and intimate environment for serious dialogue about the craft of writing and the writing life, and a chance to meet with some of the editors from The High Calling.
 This year, before and after the retreat, Sandra Heska King is offering her personal reflections from her experiences of the retreat.
 Today, she shares a reflection from her recent experiences at the 2012 retreat.

 I’m one of the first to cross the threshold of the river into the canyon.
 The squeals that greeted me for last year’s retreat echo softly, then dissipate.
 I survey the dock and envision who stood where, who sat where, who clicked cameras.
 I remember skin-against-skin in hugs and handshakes.